tropiano/tropianhs/_posts/2025-06-02-may-report.md

 ## [xTopics][xtopics]

 As I mentioned in the intro, I am developing a Product Hunt trend tracker.
 The initial idea was to launch it quickly on Product Hunt in order to do some product marketing for xTopics.
-As I I worked on making the landing page a bit more appealing.
+As I kept working on it, I started to see more potential, and I plan to integrate the feature inside the main product.
+The screenshots I posted online attracted some attention (not that much) and I might even think of pivoting at some point.
+Another interesting I worked on making the landing page a bit more appealing.
 The main problem here is that nobody signs up.
 It's not only about marketing.
 The product needs some love too, and I need to make something that really works and is really useful, not just a nice to have.

 ## [Soccrbets][soccrbets]